g-leech/argmin-gravitas/_posts/2021-10-30-cultural codes.md

 #### Why aesthetics?

+Above, I made grand claims about large portions of all human activities being available to crack. <a href="#fn:8" id="fnref:8">8</a> So why am I talking about comics?

 Aesthetics is a great place to start because it's so cheap and the experiments are so quick.
-And because it's surprisingly impactful, socially powerful. <a href="#fn:4" id="fnref:4">4</a> And also because once you stop seeing your taste as immutable (or god forbid Correct) you can actively pursue all of the rest of the value in the world.
+It's also surprisingly impactful, socially powerful. <a href="#fn:4" id="fnref:4">4</a> And also because once you stop seeing your taste as immutable (or god forbid correct) you can pursue all of the rest of the world.

-I really think there’s a general skill here - that understanding punk deeply really does increase my ability to understand Tanzanian culture, let alone prog and disco and post-punk and dub.
+I really think there’s a general skill here - that understanding punk deeply really does increase my ability to understand Tanzanian culture, let alone prog and disco and post-punk and dub and thrash.

 <br>